Birth Control: Your Contraceptive Questions Answered

 Is Abdominal Pain Normal While Taking The Pill?

 Many women report a dramatic reduction or elimination of period pain once they go on birth control pills.
-A Cochrane review put this down to the hormones that make up the combined oral contraceptive (OC) pill suppressing ovulation, which in turn reduces the amount of prostaglandins produced by the lining of the uterus, thereby reducing blood flow and cramps.
-However, despite widespread use of OCs for helping improve symptoms of period pain, few good quality trials exist to prove that they do in fact help.
+A Cochrane review suggested that this was probably due to the hormones that make up the combined oral contraceptive (OC) pill suppressing ovulation, which in turn reduces the amount of prostaglandins produced by the lining of the uterus.
+This results in a reduction in blood flow and cramps.
+However, experts concluded that more research needs to be done.

 Conversely, some few women report abdominal cramps soon after starting the combined oral contraceptive.
 Experts aren't exactly sure why this is, but some research points to estrogen increasing the permeability of the gut, making it prone to a wide range of digestive issues.
 Studies have shown an increased incidence of Crohn's disease in women taking OCs.
 Hormonal birth control has also been linked to gallstones, gastroenteritis, irritable bowel syndrome and ulcerative colitis.
 Nausea is another common side effect of the pill and many women report changes in their bowel movements.